grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

 ### Running tests under a different project than your default one

-As a rule, tests and test runs will be created and run under your default project, in your default organization.
+As a rule, tests and test runs are created and run under your default project in your default organization.

-To create and run tests under a different project, like one you've been invited to, you have to pass the `Project ID` to k6.
+To create and run tests under a different project, like one you've been invited to, you must pass the `Project ID` to k6.

-Select the project on the sidebar menu and you will find the `Project ID` in the header of the Project Dashboard page.
+Select the project on the sidebar menu.
+Then find the `Project ID` in the header of the Project Dashboard page.

 ![k6 Cloud Project ID](./images/Running-a-test-from-the-CLI/dashboard-project-id.png 'Project ID')

-You have two options to pass the Project ID to k6:
+You can pass the Project ID to k6 in two ways:

-1. Specify it in the script options:
+- Specify it in the script options:

    <CodeGroup labels={["script.js"]} lineNumbers={[true]}>